 An additional risk of this concurrent use is the impact on the liver.
 As mentioned, alcohol will damage the liver over time.
 In the case of some combination pharmaceutical formulations—including Lortab, Norco and Vicodin—hydrocodone is mixed with acetaminophen, the latter being related to severe liver complications if used in excess.
 Concurrent use of alcohol additionally lowers the threshold for acetaminophen’s liver toxicity.

 When Abuse Becomes Addiction

-Just as with individual substances in isolation, as use continues, the brain and body will become more familiar with the substance combination and will eventually adapt to their presence.
-This adaptation results in what is known as tolerance--where the user will be required to increase the amount of drugs used or begin to use them more frequently to approximate the initial high.
+Just as in the case of using individual substances in isolation, as use continues, the brain and body will become more familiar with the substance combination and will eventually adapt to the presence of the drugs.
+This adaptation results in what is known as tolerance—where the user will be required to increase the amount of drugs used or begin to use them more frequently to approximate the initial high.

 Alcohol and Hydrocodone Addiction Treatment